Contracting a crowd of heterogeneous agents: Verification lemma for the principal-agent problem

-We start by describing the dynamics of the output process $X$, indicating the project in charge by the representative agent.
-Let $\sigma: [0,T]\times [0,1]\times \mathcal{C} \mapsto \RR$ be a progressively measurable map.
-We assume that there exists a unique $\FF$-adapted, strong solution of the following stochastic differential equation SDE
+We start by describing the dynamics of the output process $X$, which represents the project controlled by the representative agent.
+Let $\sigma: [0,T]\times [0,1]\times \mathcal{C} \to \RR$ be a progressively measurable map.
+We assume that the following stochastic differential equation admits a unique $\FF$-adapted strong solution: